Khulna: Sports

 Cricket and football are the two most popular sports in Khulna, and the Khulna Division cricket team's home ground is in the city.
-Khulna's cricket Bangladesh Premier League Khulna Titans were formerly the Khulna Royal Bengals.
+Khulna's cricket Bangladesh Premier League Khulna Titans was formerly the Khulna Royal Bengals.
 The Khulna Abahani Club played in the Bangladesh Football Premier League for several seasons before its relegation in the 2008–09 season.

 Sheikh Abu Naser Stadium, the city's international sports venue (hosting test cricket, One Day International and Twenty20 International matches), became Bangladesh's seventh test-cricket venue on 21 November 2012; it also hosts several Bangladesh Premier League matches.
 Khulna District Stadium hosts other domestic sports and cultural events.

 Media

 Print media include the Daily Purbanchal, Daily Janmabhumi, Daily Shomoyer Khobor and Dakhinanchal Protidin.
 The Daily Tribune is the only English-language newspaper.
-Electronic media include the Khulna Gazette, Protidin Shebok, Shomoyer Khobor, and Khulnapedia.
+Electronic media include the Khulna Gazette, Protidin Shebok, Shomoyer Khobor.
 Radio stations are Bangladesh Betar Khulna, Radio Today (89.6 MHz), Radio Foorti (88.0), and Radio Khulna FM (88.8).

+Television

+State-owned Bangladesh Television has a relay station in the Khalishpur Thana of Khulna, established in 1977.
+There were several attempts at converting it to a full-fledged television station, but this has not been successful as of today.
+Privately owned Ekushey Television, which formerly broadcast on terrestrial, had a station in Khulna which broadcast on VHF channel 8 as of August 2002.

 Tourism

 The Sundarbans, in Khulna District, is home to the Bengal tiger and the world's largest virgin mangrove forest.
 It is a UNESCO World Heritage Site.
 The Mosque City of Bagerhat, in Bagerhat District about 15 mi south-east of Khulna, is also a World Heritage Site.

 Rabindra Complex is in the village of Dakkhindihi, 19 km from Khulna.
-The home of Rabindranath Tagore's father-in-law, Beni Madhab Roy Chowdhury, Tagore visited it several times.
+Tagore visited the home of Rabindranath Tagore's father-in-law, Beni Madhab Roy Chowdhury, several times.
 The museum has been renovated and is administered by Bangladesh's Department of Archaeology.
 The Khulna Divisional Museum, founded in 1998, was established by the country's Department of Archaeology.